pabloherre/kmeans-categorize-text-js/README.md

 $ npm install kmeans-categorize-text-js
 ```
 ## Usage
-To use k-means clustering you need to provide a dataset and a number value for the amount of groups:
+To use k-means clustering you need to provide a dataset with objects with id and text:

 ```javascript
 const kMeansText = require('kMeansText');